 Students desiring to attend East Central Community College (ECCC) after having attended another college (degree granting institutions accredited by national or professional organizations which are recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education (USDE)) must meet the same requirements as entering freshmen.
 Students with records indicating unsatisfactory academic standing from the previous college may be accepted in a probationary status for one semester.
-If the student receives academic probation at the completion of one semester, the student will be suspended per the College's Academic/Career/Technical Probation and Suspension policy.
 A student may apply up to 45 transfer credit hours towards an associate degree program at ECCC.
 Questions regarding transferability of courses should be directed to the Office of Admissions & Records.